Privateer Press: History

 In 2000, Matt Wilson and his friend Brian Snoddy formed Privateer Press with writer Matt Staroscik to publish their own d20 supplements.
 Mike McVey joined the partnership early on as Miniatures Director.
 Wilson and Snoddy produced the covers and interior art for Privateer's first Iron Kingdoms adventures published in 2001.
 The company is currently owned by Wilson due to the departure of Snoddy and McVey.

 Privateer next published Warmachine: Prime (2003), a miniatures wargame taking place in the same Iron Kingdoms setting as the company's first five role-playing game supplements it had already published.
 In 2009 Privateer partnered with WhiteMoon Dreams to create an adaptation of Warmachine for video game consoles.

 On October 20, 2017, Privateer Press created Black Anchor Heavy Industries, an in-house production team to create huge based models while limiting production costs.

 In September 2018 after 12 years of publication Privateer Press announced it would be ending publication of their bi-monthly magazine, "No Quarter".

 In June 2024, Privateer Press sold the Warmachine, Formula P3, and Iron Kingdoms brands to Steamforged Games.

 Products

 The company's products are distinguished by the quality of their art, production values, and game play.
-They have received many game industry awards, including six Origins Awards and numerous ENnies.
+They have received many game industry awards, including six Origins Awards and numerous ENnies, including Best Publisher (Overall) in 2001.